norulshahlam/ReactJs-Brad-Github-Finder/README.md

 refers to a structure that keeps track of how data changes over time in your application

-`e) simplifying the state values`

-or destructuring - pulling items out of the object state or props so you can call the object by the key or directly, leading to shorter codes

 https://www.digitalocean.com/community/tutorials/how-to-manage-state-on-react-class-components

+`e) destructuring `

+simplifying the state values - pulling items out of the object state or props so you can call the object by the key or directly, leading to shorter codes

 `f) unique key prop`